Kyle Higashioka Player Props: Yankees vs. Twins

 - The 8.4 strikeouts per nine innings put together by the Twins pitching staff last season ranked 20th in the big leagues.

-- The Twins had a 3.98 team ERA that ranked 19th across all MLB pitching staffs.
+- The Twins had a 3.98 team ERA that ranked 19th across all league pitching staffs.

-- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- Twins pitchers combined to give up 184 total home runs at a clip of 1.1 per game (21st in the league).

-- Ryan (2-0) makes the start for the Twins, his third of the season.
+- Mahle (1-1) takes the mound for the Twins to make his third start of the season.

-- The right-hander last pitched on Saturday against the Houston Astros, when he went six innings, allowing four earned runs while giving up three hits.
+- The righty last appeared in relief on Friday, when he tossed 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.